-Interest rate risk is the risk that the fair value or cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that the value of a financial instrument might be adversely affected by a change in the interest rates.
+Changes in market interest rates may have an effect on the cash flows associated with some financial assets and liabilities, known as cash flow risk, and on the fair value of other financial assets or liabilities, known as price risk.
 The Company has interest-bearing assets in relation to cash at banks and cash equivalents carried at floating interest rates with reference to the market.
 The Company's operating cash flows are substantially independent of changes in market interest rates.
 The Company has not used any financial instrument to hedge potential fluctuations in interest rates.
 The exposure to interest rates for the Company is considered minimal.
 The Company has no interest bearing borrowings.